 Safari to the Selous Game Reserve

 One of the real distinguishing factors between Selous Game Reserve and the northern parks of Tanzania is that Selous lies at an altitude of only a few hundred feet above sea level as opposed to a few thousand.
 The climate here is very different, as are the fauna and flora - making for a very different, but no less remarkable safari experience.
+The landscape transforms as you travel across the reserve from woodlands and grasslands, to riverine forests and swamps.

 You're also likely to encounter elephant, although the populations are significantly less than they used to be before widespread poaching in the 70s and 80s which almost halved the population.
 Similarly, black rhino populations here are severely diminished.